AIRI-Institute/teneva_bm/README.md

 2. Some benchmarks require additional installation of specialized libraries.
 The corresponding instructions are given in the description of each benchmark.
 Fast installation of all required libraries for all benchmarks can be done with the script [install_all.py](https://github.com/AndreiChertkov/teneva_bm/blob/main/install_all.py) for existing [anaconda](https://www.anaconda.com) environment `ENV_NAME` (except the colab platform, where `env` flag should not be used):
     ```bash
-    conda create --name ENV_NAME python=3.8 -y
+    conda create --name ENV_NAME python=3.10 -y
     wget https://raw.githubusercontent.com/AIRI-Institute/teneva_bm/main/install_all.py
     python install_all.py --env ENV_NAME --silent
     ```
-    > TODO: check script above (update to AIRI).
-Please note that the collection `agent` requires a rather complicated installation process of the `gym` and `mujoco` frameworks and related packages, so the script `install_all.py` is rather complicated.
+    > Please note that the collection `agent` requires a rather complicated installation process of the `gym` and `mujoco` frameworks and related packages, so the script `install_all.py` is rather complicated.
 You can find mode details for using this script in the header of the file.
 If you have problems downloading the script via wget, you can download it manually from the root folder of the repository [teneva_bm](https://github.com/AIRI-Institute/teneva_bm).

 3. To run benchmark optimization examples (see `demo/opti_*.py` folder), you should also install the [PROTES](https://github.com/anabatsh/PROTES) optimizer:
     ```bash
-    pip install protes==0.3.6
+    pip install protes==0.3.10
     ```